Emergent phenomena in Nature: a paradox with Theory?

 We shall now discuss the role of spontaneous symmetry breaking (SSB) in quantum systems and their ensuing limits.
-In the common approaches used in algebraic quantum theory physical properties are encoded by (algebraic) states introduced in Section \ref{algebraicfor}.
-Two important classes of such states are the so-called Kubo-Martin-Schwinger (KMS) states and ground states.
-KMS states describe thermal equilibrium at fixed temperature, and are generally believed to have a great importance in physics especially with emphasis to phase transitions \cite{HHW,HKP}, whilst ground states correspond to zero temperature and play a crucial role in the detection of SSB.
-A phase transition at inverse temperature $\beta$ is now reformulated by saying that the associated $\beta$-KMS states are non-unique, that is the occurrence of more than one $\beta$-KMS state for a given dynamics.
-The theory of phase transitions goes however beyond the scope of this paper.

-In view of SSB, as already elucidated in the introduction, the crucial point is that for finite quantum systems the ground state of almost any physically relevant Hamiltonian is unique\footnote{Perhaps the physically most famous exception to this idea is the ferromagnetic quantum Heisenberg model, where the ground state for any finite $L$ is degenerate.} and hence invariant under whatever symmetry group $G$ it may have \cite{Lan13,VGRL18}.
+As already elucidated in $\S$\ref{SSBandphtr}, the crucial point is that for finite quantum systems the ground state of almost any physically relevant Hamiltonian is unique\footnote{Perhaps the physically most famous exception to this idea is the ferromagnetic quantum Heisenberg model, where the ground state for any finite $L$ is degenerate.} and hence invariant under whatever symmetry group $G$ it may have \cite{Lan13,VGRL18}.
 Hence, the possibility of SSB, in the usual sense of having a family of asymmetric pure ground states related by the action of $G$, seems to be reserved for infinite systems.